0x71pp17/damn-vulnerable-defi_solutions_and_code_analysis/README.md

 ## Code Analysis

-Deeper code analysis included here for each challenge covers:
+Deeper code analysis included here covers:

 - **Root Cause** – Detailed examination of the vulnerability’s origin in the contract logic
-- **Fix** – Secure implementation changes to eliminate the flaw
+- **Fix** – Secure implementation changes to eliminate the identified flaw(s)
-- **Why it works** – Explanation of how the fix mitigates the issue and aligns with security best practices
+- **Why it works** – Explanation of how the fix mitigates the issue

+Deeper code analysis performed here to identify mitigations for flaws exploited during each challenge.
+It goes beyond the exploit to examine root causes and propose secure coding updates that would defend the contract and prevent future exploitation.

 ### Challenges Code Analysis Links

 > Click link in challenge name to go direct to code analysis
 >
-> `Unlinked` challenge names indicate pending code analysis; comming soon to add deeper code analysis content and remaining links... stay tuned
+> `Unlinked` challenge names indicate pending code analysis.
+This is added now where deeper understanding

 1. **Unstoppable** - Flash loan denial of service
 2. **Naive Receiver** - Unauthorized flash loan exploitation